See the Story Index for Wael Abdelgawad’s other stories.

 The man screamed in terror and agony and collapsed to the ground.

 Job done.
 I considered this a humane finish.
 The belly wound, while painful, would not kill him – my knife possessed only a three-inch blade after all – while the leg tendon could be surgically repaired.
 He might never be able to run again, but so what?
 The better for his victims to escape, or for his future enemies to run him down.
-As for the blow to the back of Teardrop’s head, that could certainly kill him, but it was what it was.
+As for the blow to the back of Teardrop’s head, there was no way to know how serious the injury was.
+It was what it was.
 Not my fault.

 I spun, checking for other enemies.
 My eyes were wide and my nostrils dilated.
 My mind was empty of thought.
 Raw, untreated emotion coursed through me.
 I was, in that moment, a human whirlwind of violence.